Ros Kelly

-Roslyn Joan Kelly AO (née Raw; born 25 January 1948) is a former member of the Australian House of Representatives, having represented the Division of Canberra from 18 October 1980 to 30 January 1995.
+Roslyn Joan Kelly AO (née Raw; born 25 January 1948) is an Australian former politician.
+She was a member of the Australian House of Representatives, having represented the Division of Canberra from 18 October 1980 to 30 January 1995.
 She was a minister in the governments of Bob Hawke and Paul Keating.

 Early life and ACT politics

 Kelly is the daughter of Michael and Patricia Raw.
 She studied at the University of Sydney and received a degree in teaching in 1968 and worked as a secondary school teacher from 1969 until 1974.
 Kelly was elected to the then advisory Australian Capital Territory House of Assembly as a member for Canberra in 1974.
 She was a member of the assembly until 1979.

 Federal politics

 Kelly was elected to the House of Representatives in 1980.
 In 1983, she was the first Australian Federal MP to give birth while in office.
 In 1987, she became the first female Labor minister from the House of Representatives, when she was appointed Minister for Defence Science and Personnel.
 She subsequently held the portfolios of Communications and Aviation Support 1988–90; Arts, Sport, Environment, Tourism and Territories 1991–93; Environment, Sport and Territories 1993–94; and Arts, Sport, the Environment, Tourism and Territories 1994–95.
 She also served as Minister Assisting the Prime Minister on the Status of Women until 1994.

 She suffered considerable embarrassment as a result of the so-called 'sports rorts affair', when she revealed that funding for sporting bodies was arranged on the basis of a group discussion around a "great big whiteboard" in her office.
 She resigned from the ministry on 28 February 1994 and from parliament 11 months later on 30 January 1995.
 The resulting by-election on 25 March 1995 saw the loss of the Canberra electorate to the opposition Liberal Party.